FAQ - Sobriety Checkpoints

 A: There are many things a DUI / OVI attorney can do when a case originates from a sobriety checkpoint.
 An attorney should review the records related to the sobriety checkpoint to determine if the checkpoint was properly conducted.
 Furthermore, a DUI / OVI attorney can evaluate whether subsequent field sobriety tests and/or breath tests were administered legally and in compliance with National Highway Traffic Safety Administration and Department of Health regulations.
 If the sobriety checkpoint and/or subsequent field sobriety tests and breath tests do not comply with regulations, any evidence obtained during the sobriety checkpoint stop may be inadmissible ("thrown out"), which means it cannot be used as evidence in the DUI / OVI case.

-My practice is focused on DUI / OVI defense, I have experience with cases involving sobriety checkpoints, and I represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have experience with cases involving sobriety checkpoints, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.